 Hartwell Foundation’s new initiative, “Kids First” Autism Project.
 The goal is to reach thousands of families who are managing the challenges that come with caring for an autistic child.
 By helping us with this longitudinal study, they have the potential to make a real difference by enabling us to gather more hard data, to identify commonalities in autistic children, and work toward improving current therapies.
 Link will be posted soon.

 a DVD produced by Self-Advocates of Minnesota (SAM), which

 brings attention to the hurtful use of the "R" word.
 For more information, please visit RTC Media Productions

 Master Pool Special Needs Trusts

 Considering a Special Needs or Supplemental Needs Trust for a family member?
 Check out The Arc of Minnesota's Master Pool Trust.
-The Arc of MN Master Pool Trust, administered by professionals that know the intricacies of trusts, makes it possible for families to put money aside for a loved one with a disability, for things like vacations, cell phone, & cable TV, without affecting eligibility for government benefits such as SSI & MA.
+The Arc of MN Master Pool Trust, administered by professionals that know the intricacies of trusts, makes it possible for families to put money aside for a loved one with a disability; for things like vacations, cell phone, or cable TV; without affecting eligibility for government benefits such as SSI & MA.